The reason for a high rate of rejection of a website by readers is its poor visual design.

 If possible, always we design additional visual indications that help people who see the colors differently.

 Never forget to pay close attention to color contrast of buttons, links and menu, or whatever is the means of navigating your site.
 If users can not navigate easily on your site, you will lose them quickly.
-Affordable colors for button are also vital if you want to use them.
+Affordable colors for action buttons are also vital if you want to use them.

 It is also better to check the right color contrast ratio as early as possible in the website design process as it will be difficult to persuade your customer later (towards the end of the design) to accept changing the site's color scheme.